 Submission is willingly, cheerfully, and respectfully coming under the umbrella of my husband’s protective authority.
 Not demanding my own way, but discussing situations with my husband and allowing him to make the final decision.
 There can’t be any begrudging or I-told-you-so attitude for it to be true submission, but a quiet, gentle, encouraging spirit.
 Recognizing that God has placed him as the head/leader of the home, and purposefully trying not to usurp his power, but to be a helpmate or helper suitable for what my husband needs.
 Doing him good and not evil all the days of our lives.

 Mrs. Hotton then concludes this section with the following assurance: “When a woman submits in this manner it gives her freedom to become all that she desires and dreams of, because first she is submitting to the Lord.”

-Glenda’s booklet is a helpful resource not only great for personal study, but for women’s Bible studies and small groups.
-Get HELP!
-I Can’t Submit to My Husband from Heritage Books.
+Glenda’s mini-book is a helpful resource not only great for personal study, but for women’s Bible studies and small groups.